cossacklabs/acra/README.md

 ## Project status

 This open source version of Acra is early alpha.
 We're slowly unifying and moving features from it's previous incarnation into community-friendly edition.
 Please let us know in the [Issues](https://www.github.com/cossacklabs/acra/issues) whenever you stumble upon a bug, see a possible enhancement or comment on security design.

+## License

+Acra is licensed as Apache 2 open source software.